Chart: Average Customer Lifespan

 Calculation

-Average Customer Lifespan is calculated as 1 divided by the six-month trailing average of the Paid Subscriber Churn Rate.
+Average Customer Lifespan is calculated as 1 divided by the six-month trailing average of the Paid Subscriber Churn Rate (the average of the churn rates from the previous six months, excluding the current month).

 Chart Data